rutgervana/advanced-Kicad-workshop/Guide/README.md

 board=GetBoard()
 ```
 The PCB only has one component so far the ESP8266 which we will be moving with a some commands to a desired location and orientation.
-We will be using the `GetFootprint()`{:.language-python} function, which needs `'wxPoint' aPosition`, `'PCB_LAYER_ID' aActiveLayer` and `'bool' aVisibleOnly`{:.language-python} as arguments.
+We will be using the `GetFootprint()` function, which needs `'wxPoint' aPosition`, `'PCB_LAYER_ID' aActiveLayer` and `'bool' aVisibleOnly` as arguments.
-So first save the position as a `wxPoint`{:.language-python} which uses the internal Kicad reference of nanometers.
+So first save the position as a `wxPoint` which uses the internal Kicad reference of nanometers.
-We can use two methods to transform from mm to nm:`FromMM()`{:.language-python} and `wxPointMM()`{:.language-python} which coverses both x and y in one command.
+We can use two methods to transform from mm to nm:`FromMM()` and `wxPointMM()` which coverses both x and y in one command.
 We will use the last one.
 Our ESP8266 module is at coordinates (0,0) which is in the top left corner which is due to legacy conventions in coordinate systems.
 In Kicad 6 the coordinate system can be changed to user preferences.
 ```python
 esp8266pos=wxPointMM(0,0)
 ```
-To get the `LayerID`{:.pyhton} we will use the function `GetLayerID('wxString' aLayerName)`{:.language-python} which takes the the layername given in the editor as argument.
+To get the `LayerID`{:.pyhton} we will use the function `GetLayerID('wxString' aLayerName)` which takes the the layername given in the editor as argument.
-The last argument we just set as `True`{:.language-python}, because our ESP8266 module is visible in the editor.
+The last argument we just set as `True`, because our ESP8266 module is visible in the editor.
 The footprint object can be saved so we can interact with it further.
 Tying it all together.
 ```python